May 2, 2018

 How does LUSO react to compromise card notifications?

 When we receive a possible card compromise notification we will reach out to affected members to let them know that the card will be blocked.
 If your contact information (including primary phone number or address) has changed, please let us know so we can update our records.
 If you receive a Compromised Card notification from us, we encourage you to review your account to make sure no unauthorized purchases have gone through.
 You can easily review your daily transactions using our Online Banking or Mobile App.

 What should I do if I discover fraud on my account?

 If your card has not been blocked already, call the Credit Union at (413) 589-9966.

 If you’ve received a compromised card notification from us, your existing will be blocked and you will receive a new card.

 You can stop in at any LUSO branch during business hours and we will print out a new card for you.
 If you request to have your card mailed to you, you should receive it within seven to 10 business days.

 LUSO Federal Credit Union has systems in place to alert us to possible compromised cards.
-We use round-the-clock Fraud Watch Plus monitoring, which means trained analysts are always watching for suspicious activity on your cards.
-When a transaction is not consistent with your usual card activity, you will get a call from “Fraud Prevention Services” to verify the authenticity of the transaction.
-“Fraud Protection Services will never ask for your full card number, expiration date, PIN number, CVC code, or social security number.
-If you ever receive a call from “Fraud Prevention Services,” know they are doing their job to prevent potential fraudulent use of your debit card.
+We use round-the-clock Fraud Detection monitoring, which means trained analysts are always watching for suspicious activity on your cards.
+When a transaction is not consistent with your usual card activity, you will get a call from “Fraud Detection” to verify the authenticity of the transaction.
+“Fraud Detection Services will never ask for your full card number, expiration date, PIN number, CVC code, or social security number.
+If you ever receive a call from “Fraud Detection,” know they are doing their job to prevent potential fraudulent use of your debit card.